Burnham Park (Baguio): Gardens and other leisure areas

-Rental bicycles, trikes and cycle rickshaws at Burnham Park.
-2004.

 Burnham Park hosts a children's playground on its western portion.
 Government of Baguio and SM Prime Holdings Inc. signed a Memorandum of Agreement (MOA) on the improvement and rehabilitation of the Children's Playground inside Burnham Park.

 The Orchidarium, also on the park's west side is a garden dedicated to orchids.
 Other types of flowers are also grown in the orchidarium.
 The garden hosts "The Orchid House" at its center which was constructed by Arnie's Garden, where flower vendors sell their merchandise.

 The Avong Ibaloi Heritage Garden is situated between the Orchidarium and the Children's Park.
 The area was designated as a heritage park through City Council Resolution 182 in 2010 as part of the city government's effort to preserve the culture of the Ibaloi people as well as acknowledge their role in the city's history.

 The Igorot Park is a smaller park within Burnham Park which is a place where locals often play chess as early as the 1980s.
-The Garden is dominated by a Statue of the 5 main Igorot Tribes the Ibalois, Bontocs, Kalingas, Ifugaos and the Kankanaeys.
+The Garden is dominated by a Statue of the five main Igorot tribes: the Ibalois, Bontocs, Kalingas, Ifugaos and the Kankanaeys.

 The Melvin Jones Grandstand and the adjacent open field is situated at the eastern portion of the park.
 The venue hosts concerts, parades and other activities while association football could also be played in the open field.
 Among the more notable events held in this area is the Mass presided by Pope John Paul II on February 22, 1981 as part of his papal visit to the Philippines from February 17–22, 1981 and the 12th Gong Festival in 2024.